frido/knowledge-vaadin/knowledge.md

 #### Locknute riadku pri edite

-**LockWaitingExceedException (vymyslel som si) nejaka taka excepsion kym sa neuvolni editovaci lock**
+**LockWaitingExceedException (vymyslel som si) nejaka taka excepsion kym sa neuvolni editovaci lock**.

+### Imutable

+Very good for views, improve performance.
+Althou it is hard to test what happens under the hood.
+Just set it for all view.

 ## Cache